MiahDrao97/iter_z/README.md

 ```

 ### Where
 Filter the elements in your iterator, creating a new iterator with only those elements.
-If you simply need to iterate with a filter, use `any(filter, false)`.
+If you simply need to iterate with a filter, use `filterNext(...)`.
 ```zig
 var iter: Iter(u32) = .from(&[_]u32{ 1, 2, 3, 4, 5 });